Nov 26, 2025

 Codex is OpenAI's cloud-based software engineering agent that can work on many tasks in parallel.
 It's designed to write features, answer questions about your codebase, fix bugs, and propose pull requests for review.

-Running OpenAPI Codex in a sandboxed environment is ideal because Codex dynamically generates and executes code, which can include untrusted or unpredictable logic that must be isolated from your core systems for safety, security, and resource control.
+Running OpenAI Codex in a sandboxed environment is ideal because Codex dynamically generates and executes code, which can include untrusted or unpredictable logic that must be isolated from your core systems for safety, security, and resource control.
 A sandbox provides a controlled environment with strict boundaries, preventing generated code from accessing sensitive files, affecting host infrastructure, or consuming unbounded compute.
 Koyeb Sandboxes are an ideal choice for running Codex-generated code because they offer fast, ephemeral, fully isolated execution environments with built-in GPU/CPU resources, secure network and filesystem isolation, and an API-driven workflow that lets you spin up, run, and tear down environments in seconds.
 This makes it easy to safely test, iterate, and orchestrate Codex workflows at scale without managing infrastructure or compromising security.

 You will need: